sfchan2019/FixerIOTest/README.md

 # FixerIOTest
-This repository was created to submit my classwork of Testing FixerIO Web API
+This repository was created to submit my classwork of Testing FixerIO Web API using DTO design pattern